hazardousfirmware/pocsag-tool/README.md

 cat example.wav | sox -t raw -esigned-integer -b16 -r 48000 - -esigned-integer -b16 -r 22050 -t raw - | multimon-ng -t raw  -a POCSAG1200 -
 ```

+## Legal
+This software contains code that transmits radio signals.
+POCSAG / pager messages are used by emergency services, Do not interfere with them.
+Do not broadcast on illegal frequencies.

+For educational purpose only.